 Created in the Karma Gadri style of thangka painting, this work was especially commissioned by Tashi Mannox with as subject the rarely depicted great scholar and calligrapher Thönmi Sambhota.

-Sahil entrusted Tashi to personally add the two principle letters ཨ to the golden disks, as well as the Mani mantra within the thangka.
+This was a rather special collaboration with the young, emerging, talented Thangka painter Sahil Bhopal, who entrusted Tashi to personally add the two principle letters ཨ to the golden disks, as well as the Mani mantra within the thangka.

 This thangka features many historical references to Thönmi Sambhota, such as rainbow beams emanating from him that display two golden disks marked with the letter ཨ, the essential and last letter of the Tibetan alphabet.